telerik/ajax-docs/controls/asyncupload/how-to/adding-information-to-uploaded-files.md

 ## Adding custom fields

-To add custom fields to the uploaded files, use the [OnClientFileUploaded]({%slug asyncupload/client-side-programming/onclientfileuploaded%}) client-sideevent to add controls to the **RadAsyncUpload** control where the user can enter the values:
+To add custom fields to the uploaded files, use the [OnClientFileUploaded]({%slug asyncupload/client-side-programming/onclientfileuploaded%}) client-side event to add controls to the **RadAsyncUpload** control where the user can enter the values:

 1. Use the **get_row()** method of the eventArgs to access each row that is added to the **RadAsyncUpload** control.